Updated through March 7, 2020

 Acquired: Signed by Crew SC on July 30, 2015.
 He was officially added to the Black & Gold roster following receipt of his International Transfer Certificate and P-1 Visa.

 Previous Experience: Esperance Sportive de Tunis (2009-15), Asante Kotoko (2007-09), Feyenoord Academy (2005-09)

-Afful is married and has two children.
+Afful is married and has three children.
 His favorite memory in soccer is scoring the game-winning goal in the 2011 CAF Champions League final, a left-footed curler from the right side.
 Afful's favorite type of music is gospel and he enjoys movies from his native Ghana and Nigeria.
 Growing up, he supported Asante Kotoko of the Ghana Premier League.
 If he were not a professional soccer player, he would like to have a career as an advisor, giving advice to children to help direct them on the right path in life.
 Away from the field, Afful enjoys to relax at home, watch movies and also study his play.
 Afful speaks English and Twi.